 It was also featured in some episodes of The Sopranos, Gossip Girl, and Sex and the City.
 This National Historic Landmark hotel attracts famous people.

 For example, The Beatles stayed at the hotel during their first trip to the US in 1964.

 The iconic Plaza Hotel is packed with everything you are looking for.
-It has an elegant dining venue in its courtyard, a cocktail and a champagne bar, a new generation fitness center, and a luxurious spa.
+It has an elegant dining venue in its courtyard, a cocktail and champagne bar, a new-generation fitness center, and a luxurious spa.

-The elegant suite spreads on 4,500 square feet (418 sqm) and has its own library, gym, and a lavish living room with a grand piano.
+The elegant suite spreads on 4,500 square feet (418 square meters) and has its own library, gym, and lavish living room with a grand piano.

 Architect Jacques Couelle completed his masterpiece in the 1960s of this world-famous luxury hotel.